kaiosilveira/the-rust-programming-language/chapter_11_automated_tests/README.md

 | `cargo test <function_name>`     | runs a test function that matches the name passed in `<function_name>` |
 | `cargo test str_pattern`         | runs all tests that matches the value of `str_pattern`                 |
 | `cargo test -- --ignored         | runs all the tests marked with the `[ignored]` annotation              |

+## Other notes

+- Rust allows to execute private functions inside tests
+- Unit tests are generally kept at the same file as the code being tested
+- integration tests are usually kept inside a separate `tests` directory, at the same level as `src`